violaberg/dragon-name-game/README.md

 ### **Future development**

+* I really enjoyed creating this game and would love to have more time to develop it further but as everything in life, this project had its deadline and I'm happy with result of this as MVP.
+In future I would like to enhance the game by following:
-* In future I would like to add sound effects, such as dragon roars and possibly create ASCII art matching each dragon description.
+  * Add sound effects, such as dragon roars, flying byor snoring dragon to further improve experience for user, especially children
+  * Create ASCII art matching each dragon description
+  * Create one dictionary instead of separate dragon list and dragon descriptions and use keys and values accordingly

 ## **Testing**